life-itself/community/content/blog/how-to-handle-anything-in-life-and-community.md

 ---
-title: How to Handle Anything in Life and Community
+title: "Community Call: How to Handle Anything in Life and Community"
 created: 2023-11-14
 categories:
   - community-call